TKONLINE1/Module-1-Challenge/README.md

 # What is the name of the company?
 The name of the company is Blackcopper Services Limited.
+At Blackcopper, their goal is to do more than just offer routine financial services; they want to create a vibrant user community, with the correct network and financial support.
+They hope to provide individuals and small business owners with the tools they need to prosper in the economy.

 # When was the company incorporated?
 The exact date isn’t public knowledge, but it was founded in the year 2020.